 CMarie Fuhrman encounters a coyote whose leg is caught in a trap in the southern Montana prairie.
-As she decides what to do, she navigates the two legacies of her identity—Native and white.
+As she decides what to do, she navigates the two legacies of her identity—Native and European.
 In doing so, she considers what it means to be trapped and what it means to be free.

 Autumn, Beartooth Front Country.
 The sky and landscape are buckskin and blue.
 I am driving my Ford pickup down the roads that encircle the ranch I am living on, caretaking, though little work other than keeping a fire going and feeding the owner’s horses is required of me.
 I am an hour from the nearest town of mention.
 From almost anywhere on the ranch, I see no neighbors.
 I am out driving just to be out, to be looking across the vast distances that have always filled me.
 This is a land devoid of structures.
 Of obvious human intervention.
 Here, I can imagine.
 I can dream without intrusion of even a fence line.
 And those dreams are never lonesome things.
 They are filled with stories.
 Memory.
 The call of meadowlark.
 The huff of a doe muley.
 The song of coyotes.
 All my insides find home here and resonate back to me in the enormity of a southern Montana prairie.

 I come up over a small rise, and, in the distance, I see something jump.
 Once, then again.
 An awkward jump.
 Almost sideways.
 Almost a pounce.
 At first, I think I am seeing a rabbit.
 Perhaps a fox.
 But the color is wrong.
 The size.
 I press down the brake and reach for my binoculars, bring them to my eyes.
 As I turn the thumbwheel, a brown coyote comes into focus.
 It throws its head back as if tugging.
 Pulling against some force that holds it in place, yet I cannot see what.
 I lift my foot from the brake and roll forward.